scikit-hep/iminuit/doc/install.rst

 Installation
 ============

 Note: iminuit is tested to work with PyPy3.5 and PyPy3.6, but we do not provide binary packages for PyPy.
-PyPy users need to install the source package of ``iminuit``.
+PyPy users need to install the source package of iminuit.
 This happens automatically when you install it via ``conda`` or ``pip``, but requires a working C++ compiler.

 pip
 ---